Royal Caribbean still plans to stop in Labadee, Haiti

 Families usually like to go between Columbus Cove or Adrenaline Beach for the views and open water.

-Nellie's Beach is a quieter cove which can get busy as the day goes on, but also offers cabanas to rent.
+Nellie's Beach is a quieter cove that can get busy as the day goes on, but also offers cabanas to rent.

 Which beach you pick can depend on a lot of factors, especially what time you arrive at the beach.
 Crowds will build as the day progresses and most guests tend to fill spots closest to the dock first, extending out towards Adrenaline Beach and Columbus Cove.